 Many buyers supplied by Chinese manufacturers insist on having their products tested in a professional lab, often relying on the help of a third-party.
 There are a host of different reasons why lab testing may be necessary for a particular product.
 A buyer of power banks for mobile electronics, for example, may choose to test their goods for electrical capacity.
 A car tire buyer might test their goods for performance and safety.
 And to return to the example of the laminate flooring chain, they would have done better to have their products routinely tested for material composition and toxicity.

 Whatever the product, it can be difficult for buyers to be confident about the quality of parts and materials without performing some kind of testing in a qualified lab.
-A lab should hold accreditation from organizations such as HOKLAS or ACLASS.
-Routine – or even randomized – lab testing can help you to be sure your Chinese manufacturer is making a product that meets your standards one production run after another.
+A lab should hold accreditation from organisations such as HOKLAS or ACLASS.
+Routine – or even randomised – lab testing can help you to be sure your Chinese manufacturer is making a product that meets your standards one production run after another.

 Process auditing is a key function of quality maintenance and improvement.
 Part of fostering a good, working relationship with your Chinese manufacturer means helping them to improve.
 By visiting the factory and taking a close look at their production processes, you may be able to identify ways to improve them.
 Improvement may come in the form of rectifying a recurring defect by creating a corrective action plan.
 It could also mean finding inefficiencies with a process that, if properly addressed, could save the manufacturer time and money.
 Keep in mind that you’re working with a Chinese manufacturer, and that means they may have some catching up to do to meet U.S. or other standards.